 The TR-9070 is referred to by many as "having two transmissions in one".
 Per Pat Morgan, who is the Ford Performance powertrain manager stated that "this enables performance at the outer reaches of straight-line quickness with minimal torque interruption, yet it provides an incredible amount of finesse and control in track environments for maximum stability and predictability at the limits of lateral acceleration."

-This transmission contains a wet clutch system with (5) friction plates to total 155 square inches of surface area to firmly and smoothly deliver torque.
+This Mustang transmission contains a wet clutch system with (5) friction plates to total 155 square inches of surface area to firmly and smoothly deliver torque.
 This leads to the control system where timing is everything.
-The shift points and clutch modulation are all contained by a computer-controlled mechatronics system that simultaneously reads dozen of the vehicle and environmental factors.
+The shift points and clutch modulation are all contained by a computer-controlled mechatronics system that simultaneously reads a dozen vehicle and environmental factors.
 This leads to near-perfect shifts for every driving situation.
 Even though this is an automatic transmission, this was developed in mind to create the perfect driving experience on the 2020 Shelby GT500 Mustang.
 We can't wait to see what comes next!